yottaawesome/fsnd-project-2/README.md

 As such, this project will take the shape of a digital bookshelf where users will be able to create categories of books as well as view, add, update and delete their books.

-## :warning: Alert

-The client's `package.json` uses `node-sass`, which uses a [vulnerable version](https://nvd.nist.gov/vuln/detail/CVE-2018-20834) of `node-tar`.
-The [issue](https://github.com/sass/node-sass/issues/2625) is being tracked.
-I'm currently awaiting for `node-sass` to issue a new version, and then I'll upgrade the dependencies.
-For now, you might see NPM complaining about this vulnerability.

 ## Status

 _Near completion._